njustesen/botbowl/docs/submit.md

 ## Submission link

 Submit your bot using [this form](https://forms.gle/9X3QQ5pK6JSxiVz89) by July 15, 2021 (anywhere in the world).
 You need a Google account to submit.
-If this is an issue for you, contact us on the [https://discord.gg/MTXMuae](Discord server) and we will find a solution.
+If this is an issue for you, contact us on the [Discord server](https://discord.gg/MTXMuae) and we will find a solution.

 ## Verification
 Within one week after the submission deadline, we will test your bot against the baseline random and contact you to verify that the results are as expected.